kaliber-scala/scala-mailer/README.md

-Note: this release is not yet stable.

-Scala mailer module for Play 2.1
+Scala mailer module for Play 2.1.0
 =====================================================

 Scala wrapper around java mail which allows you to send emails.
 The default configuration options exposed in Configuration work using  Amazon SES SMTP